 - The Marathon Stage is a stage lasting for two consecutive days during which time assistance vehicles are prohibited.
 The aim is to eliminate the difference between the generously resourced corporate teams and the private or individual competitors.
 However, competitors are allowed to help one another out, which still gives the corporate-backed teams an advantage.
-To address this problem, the 2005 event will introduce a Super Marathon Stage in which vehicles are impounded in a Parc-Fermes as soon as they arrive at the bivouac.
+To address this problem, the 2005 event introduced a Super Marathon Stage in which vehicles were impounded in a Parc-Fermes as soon as they arrive at the bivouac.

 - The race rules provide for a range of penalties, most of which are expressed as time penalties added to the SS times.
 The penalty for failing to pass through a checkpoint, for instance, is several hours added to the race time.
 Severe violations of the rules can result in fines or even disqualification.